nemesis-software/nemesis-consoles/README.md

 To Build and Run the consoles Java and Maven are required.

 Java version required : 1.8.0+

 Maven version required: 3.3.0+

 to build the consoles please run
-`mvn clean install` from the root folder. ones this is finished go into any of the consoles like nemesis-console-backend and run `mvn spring-boot:run` the consoles will be run on port 8080.
+`mvn clean install` from the root folder.

+Ones this is finished go into any of the consoles like nemesis-console-backend and run `mvn spring-boot:run` the consoles will be run on port 8080.